medhatassm/Ekko/Readme.md

      }
 ```

-2. make it flex to set height and make the text center (vertical & horizontal), in mobile screen this element will have 50px of `height` and 100% of `width`, to make header be vertical in small screen (768px).
+2. make it flexible to set height and make the text center (vertical & horizontal), in a mobile screen this element will have 50px of `height` and 100% of `width`, to make the header vertical in a small screen (768px).

 ```
 .header .container .logo {